During our roundtable interview, Isabel May and Faith Hill radiate mother-daughter love as they open up about 1883‘s Elsa and Margaret Dutton.

-A lot of focus has been placed on the “cowboy camp” preparations Taylor Sheridan puts his actors through to prepare for their Yellowstone franchise roles.
-It’s fascinating (and necessary for the story 1883 is telling) to be sure.
+A lot of focus has been placed on the “cowboy camp” preparations of Taylor Sheridan’s Yellowstone franchise actors.
+It’s fascinating (and necessary for the story 1883 is telling), to be sure.
 But almost too much focus has been placed on Faith Hill and Isabel May’s “rigorous” training for their roles.
-This is – you guessed it – because society still assumes women don’t do dirt and horses in 2021.
-Which is, of course, completely false.
+This is, as you may have guessed, because society still assumes women don’t do dirt and horses in 2021, a falsity if there ever was one.

-Riding 19th-century style saddles and learning to drive wagons is paramount to 1883‘s journey, true.
-But at the heart of their journey lies familial bonds that ring as authentic as their surroundings.
-And this, as May and Hill tell me, came easier than anything else.
+Riding 19th-century style saddles and learning to drive wagons is paramount to 1883‘s journey, sure.
+But at the heart of this journey lies familial bonds that ring as authentic as their surroundings.
+And as May and Hill tell me, this came easier than anything else.

 “I don’t think we had to do anything because I immediately fell in love with her,” Isabel May gushes of her on-screen mother, Faith Hill.
 “She’s just the loveliest human being.
 I mean genuinely, I was taken aback, really,” she smiles wide at her co-star.